lukecoopz/TrademeSandboxTests/README.md

 # Automated tests related to TradeMe Sandbox page
- Testing cases for trademe sandbox home page in text files, this is high level overview.
+ Manual testing cases for trademe sandbox home page in folder 'manual-test-docs', this is high level overview of homepage and search functionality.
- Automated ui test cases as well written in Typescript using Playwright.
+ Automated ui test cases are written in Typescript using Playwright.
+API tests also written in Typescript.
 API tests in specs/categories.spec.ts, ui tests in tests/searchBox.spec.ts.